-The importance of the New Testament is that it tells us the relevance and importance of Christ salvation.
+The importance of the New Testament is that it tells us the relevance and importance of the salvation that Christ effected on our behalf.
 The mission of Christ was to break the power of the devil, to destroy sin, and enable man to come back to God.
 God in Christ reconciled the world to himself.
 This reconciliatory work is related to us in various ways throughout the New Testament.
 Christ's work of redemption is the focus of every writer of the Bible.
 This is what is called the doctrine of atonement.
 Atonement means the making of amends; making up for error or deficiency.
 Christ making up for the sins of the world by his death on the cross.
 This is the reason why Christ came or became man.
 It brings to us the assurance of our salvation.

-Through his death, Christ substituted for sinners, he took our place, he borne the penalty of our sins (John 3:36; 6:5; 15:13; Eph.
+Through his death, Christ substituted for sinners, he took our place, he bore the penalty of our sins (John 3:36; 6:5; 15:13; Eph.
 1:3; Heb.
 2:9).